xyz745/FairGenerate/Readme.md

-In this work, we propose the ‘FairGenerate’ processing method, which addresses imbalanced data and biased labels within the training set.
+In this work, we propose the ‘FairGenerate,’ a pre-processing method that addresses imbalanced data and biased labels from the training dataset.
 We implemented FairGenerate and all baselines using Python 3.10.11.

 We utilized nine publicly available datasets.
 All datasets are available in the **Dataset** folder, except below, which were excluded due to size limitations.